cal-adapt/climakitae/.github/pull_request_template.md

 - [ ] Verified that notebooks utilizing affected functions still work
 - [ ] Appropriate manual testing completed
 - [ ] Tested against intended use cases
+- [ ] Advanced Testing label added to PR if this PR makes major changes to the codebase

 ## How to Test
 [How should reviewers test these changes?
 Demo code snippet?]